kelmp/nets213-final/README.md

 ### User-Facing Application

 Web application with a simple input and output text box.
 When the user types in a plain text sentence, we run it through the trained model to get annotations.
+You can try it out at the endpoint we set up [here](http://ec2-54-91-115-42.compute-1.amazonaws.com:5000/)

 ### Avrae Command Generator